Glove Taps

 Glove Taps is a 1937 Our Gang short comedy film directed by Gordon Douglas.
-It was the 151st Our Gang short (152nd episode, 63rd talking short, and 64th talking episode) that was released.
+It was the 151st Our Gang short to be released.

 Plot

 Butch explains that he clobbers every kid in school to prove that he is in charge.
 By a fluke, weak-kneed Alfalfa is chosen to face Butch in the barnyard boxing ring—and he has only one day to train for the big bout.

 Spanky volunteers to be Alfalfa's trainer, which consists mostly of Alfalfa pulling him around in a little red wagon.

 Porky and Buckwheat have had "this will not end well" expressions on their faces the whole time.
 They take matters into their own hands once the bout starts; knocking Butch out from behind a curtain and allowing Alfalfa to take the credit.